doggy8088/d2l-zh-tw/chapter_natural-language-processing-pretraining/bert-dataset_origin.md

 and `num_mlm_preds` indicates the number of predictions (recall 15% random tokens to predict).
-Following the definition of the masked language modeling task in :numref:`subsec_mlm`, at each prediction position, the input may be replaced by a special “&lt;mask&gt;” token or a random token, or remain unchanged.
+Following the definition of the masked language modeling task in :numref:`subsec_mlm`, at each prediction position, the input may be replaced by a special 『&lt;mask&gt;』 token or a random token, or remain unchanged.
 In the end, the function returns the input tokens after possible replacement, the token indices where predictions take place and labels for these predictions.